8 min read

 As the name suggests, customer lifetime value (CLV) is a KPI that measures a customer's entire relationship with a company.
 Since it is less expensive to keep an existing customer rather than recruit a new one, CLV is important, as it informs businesses on how they can increase the value of existing customers.
 CLV is typically seen as an average.
 Companies can calculate it over a specific period, or over the entirety of a business and consumer relationship.

-Tips to Improve Customer Experience KPIs
+Tips to Improve Customer Service Experience KPIs

 When it comes to contact center solutions, there are technologies that companies can use to solve the issues mentioned previously, such as long hold times, repetitive communications, and slow response times.

-In addition to conducting surveys to assess customer needs and implement changes, companies can boost customer experience with AI-powered technology.
+In addition to conducting surveys to assess customer needs and implement changes, companies can boost customer service with AI-powered technology.
 More and more customer service and support teams are using AI to facilitate day-to-day operations.
 In fact, 55% of established companies have already started investing in AI technology.
 Moreover, AI bolsters a company’s ability to develop creative and strategic initiatives and manage the customer experience in a proactive way.

 AI-powered contact center solutions and personalization of customer service boost the effort to increase satisfaction by speeding up the service process and collecting data on customers to better understand and serve their needs.